scgbern/scgpico/content/wiki/howtos/howtosubscribetoandpublishwebcalendars/index.md

 ---
 Title: How to Subscribe to and Publish Web Calendars
 ---
+#How to Subscribe to and Publish Web Calendars
 #Subscribing to a calendar
 You can subscribe to a calendar of the scg via: